 Visitors get the magical opportunity to stroll through St Peter’s Basilica and appreciate Michelangelo’s striking frescoes in the Sistine Chapel.

-Tourists visit the celebrated ‘Belvedere Apollo‘ and ‘Laocoön’ located at the Museo Pio-Clementino among the Vatican Museums.
+Tourists visit the celebrated ‘Belvedere Apollo‘ and ‘Laocoön’ at the Museo Pio-Clementino among the Vatican Museums.

 1.4.
 Amsterdam